aritraroy/UltimateAndroidReference/README.md

 * [CleverTap](https://clevertap.com) - A complete tool to track and analyze user activity in your Android app
 * [Countly](https://count.ly) - End-to-end platform for web, mobile applications and game analytics
 * [Fabric Crash Analytics](https://get.fabric.io) - Fabric is a platform that helps your mobile team build better apps, understand your users, and grow your business
+* [Firebase Crash Reporting](https://firebase.google.com/docs/crash/) - Comprehensive and actionable information to help diagnose and fix problems in your app.
 * [HockeyApp](https://hockeyapp.net) - Bring Mobile DevOps to your apps with beta distribution, crash reporting, user metrics, feedback, and powerful workflow integrations.
 * [MixPanel](https://mixpanel.com) - Deeply understand every user's journey with instant insights for everyone on mobile and web
 * [InstaBug](https://www.bugsnag.com) - The top apps in the world rely on Instabug for beta testing, user engagement and crash reporting.